naimsolong/naimsolong.com/content/setup.md

   ## Workstation

-  I'm currently using whatever laptop that my company provide, which is HP Laptop 14-inch with following specs:
+  I'm currently using laptop that my company provide and this time, I got my chances to have Macbook M3 Pro! (in which for me is expensive 💸🤣)

-  - Intel Core i7-1355U
+  - Apple M3 chip
-  - 16GB SDRAM
+  - 16GB memory
   - 500GB SSD
-  - Windows 11 Home
+  - Sonoma macOS

-  I've been a Windows for over a decade and it has been a great experience, but I'm planning to switch to Macbook Pro in the future.
+  I've been a Windows in my entire life and with this, it will be a great opportunity to compare both Windows and Mac in term of developer experience.

   ## Integrated Development Environment (IDE)

   I use [Visual Studio Code](https://code.visualstudio.com) as my main IDE for web development.
 It's free, open-source, and cross-platform, working on Windows, Linux, and macOS, and it has an in-built debugger.
 Plus, it has extension marketplace where it support hundreds of programming language and provide a robust tools.
 A simple extension named [Auto Close Tag](https://marketplace.visualstudio.com/items?itemName=formulahendry.auto-close-tag) help automatically add close tag and it increase my productivity

+  ## Debugging tools

+  Tinkerwell and Spatie Ray

   ## Terminal